-By late 1941 the decision had been made to assassinate Heydrich, even thought it was obvious that the German reaction would be brutal.
-As the Special Operations Unit task force was Churchill’s initiative, he sat with power of veto at the top of the chain of command, so it seems highly likely that he would have given the project the go ahead too.
+By late 1941, the decision had been made to assassinate Heydrich, even though it was obvious that the German reaction would be brutal.
+As the Special Operations Unit task force was Churchill’s initiative, he sat with the power of veto at the top of the chain of command, so it seems highly likely that he would have given the project the go-ahead too.

 “From the preparations that Ota and Zdeněk are working on and the place where it is happening, we guess, despite their silence, that they’re preparing to assassinate H. This assassination would not help the Allies and would bring immense consequences upon our nation… we ask you to give an order through SILVER not to carry out the assassination.
 There is a danger of delay, issue the order immediately.
 If necessary, for international reasons, assassinate a local Quisling… the first choice would be EM.”

 However, there would be no response from London.
 As far as Czechoslovakian exiles in Britain were concerned, large-scale collaboration in the Protectorate was embarrassing.
 It did not help that on the 20th of April, puppet Czech President Emil Hácha presented Heydrich with a complete Hospital Train for the Russian Front as a birthday gift for the Führer from

 “all the citizens of the Protectorate.”

 It was a sycophantic gesture that the Third Reich propaganda machine promoted throughout the world.
 The sense of disproportion was ridiculed at home and abroad as a joke began to circulate about Hitler’s health, saying how ill he must be to need an entire train!